dlucas9/ota-dfu-python/README.md

 System:
 * Ubuntu 14.04
 * Asus X550LD (With integrated Bluetooth 4.0 interface)
-* bluez - 5.4 or later
+* bluez - 5.4 or later (type "bluetoothd -v" to check your bluez version)

 This project assumes you are developing on a Linux/Unix or OSX system and deploying to a Linux system.